superagent-ai/superagent/guard/python/README.md

 - `timeout` – optional request timeout (defaults to 10 seconds).
 - `client` – optionally provide your own configured `httpx.AsyncClient`.

-The returned `GuardResult` includes both the raw analysis payload from the Guard endpoint and the parsed classification for straightforward policy enforcement.
+The returned `GuardResult` includes both the raw analysis payload from the Guard endpoint and the parsed decision for straightforward policy enforcement.